Working Papers Series

-Upcoming papers will cover: the informal economy, urban expansion, water access, sanitation solutions and transportation.
+Upcoming papers will cover: urban expansion, water access, sanitation solutions and transportation.

 Millions of residents in some of the fastest growing cities in the world don’t have access to clean, reliable energy, and the challenge of reaching them is not getting easier.
 In 2012, only 58 percent of the urban population had access to electricity in low-income countries, and nearly 500 million urban residents worldwide used dirty and harmful cooking fuels like charcoal and wood.